 There are a few general guidelines to follow when it comes to feeding your dog that can help prevent dog food aggression from getting started in the first place.

-- Don't 'free feed' (ie leave the bowl down all day).
-Instead offer it only at mealtimes.
+- Don’t ‘free feed’ (ie. leave the bowl down all day).
+Offer it at mealtimes only.

-- Let your dog 'earn' his food.
-Ask him to 'sit' and wait for him to obey before putting down his bowl.
+- Let your dog ‘earn’ his food by asking him to ‘sit’ before you put down the bowl.

 Also, although you want your pup to be able to eat in relative peace, without feeling stressed by other dogs/pets/people etc., you don’t want him to only feel comfortable eating in a quiet, silent atmosphere.